Early Spring Gardening Steps

 - Start spring cleanup and begin major lawn work.
 Remove debris, detach your lawn or aerate compacted areas to improve water penetration.

 - Cultivate to remove winter weeds and debris from the planting beds.
 Apply corn gluten or a pre-emergent herbicide with fertilizer specified for gardens.
 Scratch it in to prevent future weeds.
+Some pre-emergents will need watered in after application.
 Do not use in gardens where you will be direct seeding.
+We carry both corn gluten and garden pre-emergent Preen products.
+Pre-emergents typically need watered in after application.

 - Prune woody plants while dormant, including fruit trees, Summer and Fall blooming shrubs and vines.